bwoods/Architecture/README.md

 # A Composable Architecture

-The Swift Composable Architecture library improved upon previous Redux-inspired patterns by leveraging the capabilies of the Swift language to acheive better **Type Safety**, **Ergonomics** and **Performance**.
+The Swift Composable Architecture library improved upon previous Redux-inspired patterns by leveraging the capabilities of the Swift language to achieve better **Type Safety**, **Ergonomics** and **Performance**.

-This crate attempts to do the same to The Swift Composable Architecture by leveraing the capabilities of the Rust language and ecosystem.
+This crate attempts to do the same to the Swift Composable Architecture itself by further leveraging the capabilities of the Rust language and ecosystem.

 <details>
 <summary><strong>What is the Swift Composable Architecture?</strong></summary>